 Perhaps you’re wondering if you personally will see the same benefits experienced by dozens of previous Study Hall members?

-Don’t take my word for it, try it out for yourself
+Don’t take my word for it, try the Organic Chemistry Study Hall out for yourself:

 Here’s What My Members Have To Say:

 “Using the Organic Chemistry Study Hall was absolutely one of the best decisions I could have possibly made for a better grade.
 Like most people, I was scared for Orgo and really needed help.
 The Study Hall was amazing because whenever I didn’t understand an idea, a topic, or even a chapter, I easily found everything I needed to review.
 Leah explains everything is such a way that related more to me, which definitely helped a lot.
 The videos are so explicit and Leah dedicated so much time to answering any questions I had.
 The fact that the Study Hall was so interactive with live topic reviews and other Orgo students answering each others questions was the best and most helpful part.
 I learned so much more then I did in class and without the Study Hall, I would not have passed Orgo with flying colors.
 Thanks Leah!!!” – David – Predental – Hofstra University

 “I think that I have already learned more in the last day or so than I have since August and also have more confidence in my studying.
 This is awesome!” – Emma – University of Tennessee